This post was originally published on Apr. 7, 2020, and was updated on Dec. 7, 2020.

-But closing your doors doesn’t always mean turning off your revenue streams.
+During the COVID-19 pandemic, many businesses have had to shut their doors.
+But, closing your doors doesn’t have to mean turning off your revenue streams.

 Here are a few ways your brick-and-mortar business can continue to generate revenue even if your business doors are shut.